-For most photographers, a high quality 70-200mm f/2.8 image stabilized lens is one of the most important and most frequently used lenses in the kit and Canon's current version of this lens is usually at the top or very close to the top of our most popular lens list.
+For most photographers, a high quality 70-200mm f/2.8 image stabilized lens is one of the most important and most frequently used lenses in the kit and Canon's current version of this lens is always at the top or very close to the top of our most popular lens list.
 The reasons for this popularity include usefulness, performance and affordability.

 Canon's flagship 70-200mm f/2.8L IS Lens has long been one of my most-used lenses and my first choice for a great variety of needs.

-I have long-owned two 70-200mm lenses and both of these zoom lenses are, individually, among my most-used, despite the fact that I own also have other lenses covering significant portions of this focal length range.
+I have long-owned two Canon 70-200mm lenses and both of these zoom lenses are, individually, among my most-used, despite the fact that I also have other lenses covering significant portions of this focal length range.
 That this focal length range is so incredibly useful is the reason that I so often choose a 70-200 lens for whatever my need is.

 What is a 70-200mm lens useful for?
 The list of uses for a short-mid-telephoto focal length range is incredibly long, but I'll share some of my favorite uses.

 At the top of my favorite uses for a 70-200mm lens list is portrait photography and if you are taking pictures of people, this lens has your name on it.
 Containing a superset of the classic 85-135mm portrait focal length range, 70-200mm lenses are ideal for capturing pleasing perspectives of people.
-This lens invites subject framing ranging from full body portraits at 70mm to tight headshots at 200mm and these mid-telephoto focal lengths naturally push the focus distances far enough away to avoid perspective distortion, including large-appearing noses.
-But, not so far that communication with the subject becomes difficult.
+This lens invites subject framing ranging from full body portraits at 70mm to tight headshots at 200mm and these mid-telephoto focal lengths naturally push the focus distances far enough away to avoid perspective distortion, including large-appearing noses, but not so far that communication with the subject becomes difficult.

-The "portrait photography" designation is a broad one that covers a wide variety of potential still and video use at a wide variety of potential venues including both indoors (home, church, school, etc.) and outdoors (yard, beach, park, parade, playground, etc.).
+The "portrait photography" designation is a broad one that covers a wide variety of potential still and video use at a wide variety of potential venues, including both indoors (home, church, school, etc.) and outdoors (yard, beach, park, parade, playground, etc.).
 Portrait subjects can range from infants to seniors, from individuals to large groups (if enough working distance is available).
-Engagements, weddings, parties, events, theater, stage performances including concerts and recitals, speakers, families, small groups, senior adults, graduating seniors, fashion, documentary, lifestyle ... all are great uses for the 70-200mm focal lengths.
+Engagements, weddings, parties, events, theater, stage performances including concerts and recitals, speakers, kids' events, families, small groups, senior adults, graduating seniors, fashion, documentary, lifestyle ... all are great uses for the 70-200mm focal lengths.
 There is often adequate space in even a small studio for portraiture with the angle of view provided by this lens.
 It is not hard to use this lens exclusively for portrait shoots.

 That portrait photography is one of the best revenue-producing photography genres helps justify the acquisition cost of this lens (you cannot buy stock photos of most people) and you likely noticed the paid applications in the just-shared list of portrait uses.